 I think homemade ice cream is a great way to go.
 If you’re looking to make some of your own, try my York Peppermint Patty Ice Cream, Peanut Butter Fudge Ripple Ice Cream, or Coffee Ice Cream.
 They all go great with this hot fudge sauce!

-Notes on Marshmallow Hot Fudge Sauce
+Notes on this Hot Fudge Sauce

 I love hot fudge sauce.
 It’s so rich and creamy.
 So chocolaty and delicious.
 I mean, there’s a reason it’s the classic to top ice cream.